How can we help you?

 Government regulations

-Changes to the National Construction Code will come into play from October, 2023.
-These changes will mean the average cost of a new home will rise in order to meet new accessibility and energy efficiency targets.
+Changes to the National Construction Code will come into play from October 2023.
+These changes will mean construction costs and the average cost of house building will rise in order to meet new accessibility and energy efficiency targets.

 For example, in Victoria, new building standards will require homes to meet a minimum energy efficiency of 7 stars instead of 6.
-Master Builders say that when this comes to Queensland*should this be New South Whales?, these changes will add up to approximately $15,000-$32,000 to the price of a new house.
+Master Builders say that when this comes to Queensland*Should this be New South Wales?
+These changes will add up to approximately $15,000-$32,000 to the price of a new house.

 COVID-19